-And, when you have a plan in place, you’re not forced to scramble at the last minute to make something you don’t have all the ingredients for, or don’t actually have time to make.
+When you have a meal plan in place, you're not forced to scramble at the last minute to make something you don't have all the ingredients for, or don't actually have time to make.

-With a plan in place you will have a reminder to put your chicken in the marinade the night BEFORE you need it, and take that roast out of the freezer with enough time for it to defrost.
+When you've taken a few minutes to meal plan, you will remember to put your chicken in the marinade the night BEFORE you need it, and take that roast out of the freezer with enough time for it to defrost.

 Does meal planning really save time?